dawedawe/fats/README.md

 fats
 ====

-fats is a cat-like dotnet tool to quickly dump multiple F# ranges from multiple files to the console.
+fats is a cat-like dotnet tool to quickly dump multiple F# ranges from multiple files to stdout.
+Please note: F# ranges use 1-based lines and 0-based columns.

 Example:
 ```shell